daniilgriga/HashTable/README.md

 ## CRC32

-Hash = using a lookup table and computing a cyclic redundancy check by XOR'ing the hash with each character and shifting the result.
+Hash = using a lookup table and computing a cyclic redundancy check by XOR'ing the hash with each character and shifting the result (poly = `0x1EDC6F41`).

 <details>
 <summary>Click to expand/collapse</summary>